github/training-kit/paths/open-source/04-healthcheck.md

   ![image-center](../images/os_repoexample.png){: .align-center}

-  1. Is there a description/link?
-If so, cool!
-Is that link something you want to contribute to?
-  2. How detailed is the README.md?
-Is it populated at all?
-Does it feel welcoming and easy to understand?
-  3. How many `issues` are there?
-What about `pull requests`?
-  4. What do the `pulse` and `graphs` tabs look like?
-   - Is there recent activity?
-  5. How many `stars`, `forks`, and `watch` numbers are there?

   ## Assessment Tools
   You can also use tools created by the community to help you with your assessment of the repository.